Characteristics of a Good Therapist

 7. Professional ethics and boundaries

-Ethical integrity and adherence to professional boundaries are non-negotiable for good therapists.
+Ethical integrity and upholding them in working with patients are non-negotiable for good therapists (Gerger et al., 2020).
 They uphold ethical standards set forth by national institutes and professional organizations, safeguarding the well-being and confidentiality of their clients while maintaining appropriate boundaries in the therapeutic relationship.

 What are real-life examples of therapists being unethical?